 There is no grief like the grief that does not speak.

-Like a rather unwelcome, but all-too-familiar guest, the Nine of Swords comes calling this week.
+Like a rather unwelcome, but all-too-familiar guest, the Nine of Swords comes calling this week of beautiful Beltane.

 Nines are the cards that complete the energies of the suits, and bring the cycle to its conclusion.
 (Tens are transitional cards of “overflow,” which point towards the renewal or next phase).

-And of course, Swords are the suit of the mind, communication, memory, intellect, attitude and perception.
-So the Swords, so full of difficulty, are completed as lonely sorrow.
+And of course, Swords are the suit of the mind, communication, memory, intellect, attitude, and perception.
+Therefore, we see that the Swords, so full of difficulty, are completed as lonely sorrow.